Four-force (4-force) is a four-vector, considered as

 In the general case for extended bodies

-we can choose the four-acceleration of the center of momentum, for the
+choose four-acceleration of the center of momentum, for evaluation of which it

-evaluation of which it is necessary to integrate the force density over the
+is necessary to integrate the force density over volume of entire matter and

-volume of the entire matter and divide the total force by the inertial mass of
+divide the total force by inertial mass of the system.
+Another method involves

-the strength and the solenoidal vector of the acceleration field at the center
+evaluation of four-acceleration through the strength and the solenoidal vector

-of momentum in the approximation of the special theory of relativity, as was
+theory of relativity, as was shown above.

 Source: http://sergf.ru/ffen.htm